Steps for India to succeed in electronics services design manufacturing (ESDM)

 6. Government must promote and encourage:

-- Partnerships and foreign technology-based venture capital investments in EMS industry start-up and incubation ventures
+- Partnerships and foreign technology-based venture capital investments in ESDM industry start-up and incubation ventures

 - Effective communication of the relative laws and enforcement measures that ensure strict implementation of IP rights to continue to promote innovation